canalplus/rx-player/doc/architecture/transports/pipeline.md

                         +----------+
 ```

-The events sent depend on the "mode" chosen by the loader to download the
+The events sent in output depend on the "mode" chosen by the loader to download
-segment.
-There is two possible modes:
+the segment.
+There are two possible modes:

   - the regular mode, where the loader wait for the segments to be completely
     downloaded before sending it